sonic-net/SONiC/doc/event-mgmt-framework/event-mgmt-framework.md

 Applications act as producers of events.
 Event consumer in eventd container is informed by redis whenever a new event is produced.
 Event consumer manages received events, updates event history table and current alarm table and invokes log handler.
-Log handlers constructs messages and sends it over to syslog.
+Log handler constructs messages and sends it over to syslog.

 Operator can chose to change properties of events with the help of event severity profile.
 Default event profile is stored at /etc/sonic/default_profile.json.
 User can download the default severity profile,